diegocasmo/diegocasmo.github.io/content/blog/2024-10-07-simple-next.js-magic-link-jwt-authentication-with-prisma-postgresql-and-resend.md

 ### Configure the Resend Provider with Prisma

-Once Prisma is set up, it’s time to integrate it with [Resend](https://resend.com/).
-If you don’t have a Resend account yet, start by creating one and generating an API key.
+Once Prisma is set up, it's time to integrate it with [Resend](https://resend.com/).
+If you don't have a Resend account yet, start by creating one and generating an API key.
 Save this API key in your `.env` file as `AUTH_RESEND_KEY`:

 ```bash
 AUTH_RESEND_KEY=<your-resend-api-key>